seladb/PcapPlusPlus/README.md

     1. The fastest way I found for installing mingw32 was through this link: http://www.mingw.org/wiki/Getting_Started
     2. Download "mingw-get-setup.exe", run it and follow the instructions
     3. By default the pthreads library is not installed so you need to ask to install it.
 It can be done during the installation process or afterwards with "mingw-get.exe" (MinGW installation manager)
-    4. In the MinGW installation manager search for all packages named "mingw32-pthreads-w32" and select them
+    4. In the MinGW installation manager search for all packages containing "pthreads" and mark them for installation
     5. Choose Installation->Update Catalogue
     6. If you prefer to install pthreads manually please follow these steps:
       1. Download "http://ftp.ntua.gr/mirror/mingw/MinGW/Base/pthreads-w32/pthreads-w32-2.9.1/pthreads-w32-2.9.1-1-mingw32-dev.tar.lzma"